DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 - Submitting a fix
 - Proposing/add new features (like support for a new events source!)

+## What to Contribute?!
+There's a spreadsheet of event sources that we need to scrape events data from [here](https://docs.google.com/spreadsheets/d/1znSHrheEjqmb6OhhZ0ADse844A0Qp9RhsApczMGWSKk/edit#gid=1708332455).
+Use the `Orgs to track (DK Volunteer Assignments)` tab of the sheet.

+Each row contains an events source.
+If there isn't an `owner` in the first column, then we could use your help scraping events from that source!
+Just be sure to claim that source by adding your name to that column in the sheet.

+To learn about how to structure your code and where to add it in the project directory, go [here](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/lambdas/README.md).

+To learn about how to use git to make your contributions, read on!

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase.
 We use a **Fork and Pull Model**.